 In general, conceptual scholarship should include:

 • A manuscript consisting of no more than 30 pages in total, inclusive of figures, tables, and references;

-• A manuscript title of no more than ten words.
+• A manuscript title of no more than twenty words.

 • An abstract of no more than 200 words that describes the topic and key contributions of the article, and relevance to social work practice.